RhysU/ar/README.rst

 Todo
 ----

+1. Somehow monitor that T0 has indeed converged when computing ar::decorrelation_time(...).
+Currently up to some maximum autocorrelation time is computed, but there's no check to indicate whether or not the value provided was large enough.

-1. To find the lag 1, ..., p-1 autocorrelation boundary conditions given only
+2. To find the lag 1, ..., p-1 autocorrelation boundary conditions given only
    process parameters, implement a ``Wule-Yalker`` solver based on the WuleYalker.tex write up using the Toeplitz-plus-Hankel solver approach due to [Merchant1982] which employs [Akaike1973].
 The double Levinson recursion discussed by [Broersen2006] section 5.4 appears to be too numerically unstable to use in practice without requiring O(n^2) memory.

-2. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].
+3. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].
 This should reduce the sensitivity to phase shifted input signals when working with small data sets.

-3. Revisit arcov-octfile.cpp to ensure the formulas used for the Octave arcov(...) function are correct.
+4. Revisit arcov-octfile.cpp to ensure the formulas used for the Octave arcov(...) function are correct.
 As is, the results are suspect.
 Compare the arcov(...) results versus the 'mu_sigma' output of arsel(...).